ReneFerrari/reneferrari.github.io/_posts/2019-06-15-understand-boxing-in-kotlin.md

 excerpt: "What it is, when it happens and how to deal with it."
 ---
 ## Introduction
 Boxing describes the process of converting a primitive value to an object and unboxing therefore the inverse: object to primitve.
 Autoboxing refers to the process in which the compiler will handle this automatically for you.
-Whilst this is very handy (example: `val x: Integer = 42` can be written without boxing the primitve value yourself) it unfortunately leads to a decrease in performance.
+Whilst this is very handy it unfortunately leads to a decrease in performance.
+An example of autoboxing would be the following:

+{% highlight java %}
+Integer x = 42;
+Integer y = Integer.valueOf(42);
+{% endhighlight %}

+Both of this lines do the exact same thing internally.
+In the first line the primitive int value 42 is autboxed and in the second line I manually box it.

 Note: This article only covers Kotlin being ran on the JVM.